yuching1128/Software-Design-Quality-Project-2/README.md

 The task  is to create a skeleton or outline of a test plan document for another project.

-Test Plan Document for Virginia Tech Smart Parking System [here](https://sites.google.com/vt.edu/cs5744-vt-smart-parking/modules?authuser=0)
+Test Plan Document for [Virginia Tech Smart Parking System](https://sites.google.com/vt.edu/cs5744-vt-smart-parking/modules?authuser=0)

 #### Test Scope: